Adriana-Avalos-Vargas/web-scraping-challenge/README.md

 * PDF document: Mission to Mars

-It is PDF printing of the web page result. *It is important to note that the button still do not works*.
+It is PDF printing of the web page result.

 The result is a web page that is shown in the next figure.